FREQUENTLY ASKED QUESTIONS

 Are results guaranteed?

 Microblading is an art form not an exact science therefor healed results can vary with each person.
 Various factors affect healed results so there are no guarantees in this industry about how your brows will retain the pigment.
 With a few cases, some clients do need additional sessions for the best results (at an additional charge).
-Please have realistic expectations and read all information provided to make sure microblading or semi permanent makeup is a good fit for you.
+Please have realistic expectations and read all information provided to make sure microblading or permanent makeup is a good fit for you.